-There are no Special Reservations for 1991,

-The opening date for the squid (Illex) fishery is 1 July.

-The opening date for the squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the MAFO Convention, provided that the IAC for squid is not exceeded.
-Transfers made to Contracting Parties conducting fisheries for squid is not exceeded.
-Transfers made to Contracting Parties are as yet undetermined, although their sum shall not exceed the difference between the total of allocations to other Contracting Parties and the IAC.

-The IAC would remain at 150,000 tons subject to adjustment where wartanted by scientific advice.
+1 Quotas are in metric tons.
+2 There are no Special Reservations for 1991.
+3 The opening date for the squid (111ex) fishery is 1 July.
+4 Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the MAFO 4 Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the MAFO 6 Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the MAFO 6 Convention, provided that the TAC for squid is not exceeded.
+Transfers made to Contracting Parties conducting fisheries for squid 6 Convention, provided that the TAC for squid is not exceeded.
+Transfers made to Contracting Parties conducting fisheries for squid 6 Not specified because the allocation to these Contracting Parties are as yet undetermined, although their sum shall not exceed the 6 Met specified because the total of allocations to other Contracting Parties and the TAC.
+6 The TAC would remain at 150,000 tons subject to adjustment where warranted by scientific advice.